 The resources and information below have been collected for easy access by the parents and families of Colgate students.

-Full information about the University's response to the situation is available and regularly updated at Colgate Together.
+Full information about the University's response to the COVID-19 pandemic is available and regularly updated at Colgate Together.

 - Update, April 14

 - Update, December 16

 - Update, November 18